mvukov/rules_ros/README.md

 A very simple base image used for the example chatter image can be found in `docker/base`.

+In `//examples/dishwasher` you can find another example that demonstrates defining and usage of ROS actions (and actionlib).

 ## Additional

 Optionally you can install `poetry` for resolving/updating Python deps: